 New York: Prentice Hall General Reference, 1994.

+One of the key resources and inspirations for this site.
 A sometimes-tough, but always fair, and impressively- comprehensive guide to the art of detection in print, film, radio and television, by the Big Man himself.
 Recommended.
 Ah, Bill, we hardly knew ye...

 - Derie, Kate, editor.